Polish nominal construction involving fictive interaction

 Cited by 1 other publications

 Pascual, Esther & Emilia Królak

-This list is based on CrossRef data as of 28 october 2020.
+This list is based on CrossRef data as of 17 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.